Tax & Residency · Last updated 2 June 2026

 Net Worth

-Applicants must demonstrate a minimum net worth of 2 million pounds.
-This includes all global assets such as property, investments, savings, and business interests.
-You will need to provide certified documentation from your financial advisors or accountants to prove this threshold.
+Applicants must demonstrate a substantial minimum net worth.
+Public documentation from the Gibraltar Finance Centre indicates this threshold sits around 2 million pounds, covering all global assets including property, investments, savings, and business interests.
+Certified documentation from your financial advisors or accountants is required to evidence this.

 Approved Residential Accommodation